-As shared by School Head Mrs. Panes, the "difficulty in gathering and collecting the basic data and information was the first challenged meet by our team."
+As shared by School Head Mr. Natividad, the "difficulty in gathering and collecting the basic data and information was the first challenged meet by our team."
 But through the strict obedience and compliance to the minimum health standard protocol, the goals and objectives was achieved.
 Using the result of the gathering of data, the modular learning modality was the most applicable to the learners of this institution.
 Again, this was the result of the survey conducted by the teacher through the help of the barangay officials.
+The Local Government Unit supported the continuation of a "quality and accessible basic education" which led to the creation of Radio-Based Instruction for radios are the most available to almost all households.
+Thus, the learning facilitator will have other options to teach their respective children.

-"A series of meetings and consultation has been done in preparation for this new normal as the new set up for the school," Panes said while sharing the initial steps of the collaborative efforts of the members in a school community.
+"A series of meetings and consultation has been done in preparation for this new normal as the new set up for the school," Natividad said while sharing the initial steps of the collaborative efforts of the members in a school community.
 The teachers, parents, barangay officials were all oriented of their respected roles.
 Downloading, printing, sorting, distributing, and collecting modules were mostly the new roles of teachers.
 Communicating and doing follow up with the learners were hindered by the unstable signal and internet connection in the area.
 Teachers, despite this challenge, were able to do their function required of them through their commitment and dedication.

 As for the school administrator, the very challenge met was "to sustain the needed resources especially for modular printing and reproduction and the preparation for the needed SBM-WinS materials like hands-free hand washing, alcohol, foot bath, thermal scanner, etc." The quarterly Maintenance and Other Operating Expenses of the school was used to cover up the needed bond papers and other printing materials needed for the modules and SBM-WinS materials.
-According to the Panes, "at the opening of the classes almost all of these expenses were taken from the MOOE.
+According to the Natividad, "at the opening of the classes almost all of these expenses were taken from the MOOE.
 Though there are some donations from the LGU like the photocopier machine and some reams of bond papers and ink from private individuals.
 These somehow lessen expenses."